Brentwood, California: History

 The city is bordered on three sides by the Contra Costa County Agricultural Core which consists of 11,000 acres of preserved and still actively productive farm land.

-During the 1990s, many types of retail stores were built along the Brentwood/Antioch border on Lone Tree Way, on both sides of SR 4 B, about 3.5 mi from downtown Brentwood.
-The Streets of Brentwood, an outdoor lifestyle retail center, opened in Brentwood in 2008.
+During the mid-2000s, many retail stores were built along the Brentwood/Antioch border on Lone Tree Way, on both sides of SR 4, about 3.5 mi from downtown Brentwood.
+This includes Lone Tree Plaza (includes The Home Depot), which was opened in 2004.
+The Streets of Brentwood, an outdoor lifestyle retail center, along Sand Creek Rd opened in 2008.

-The city broke ground for a new civic center in November, 2009.
+The city broke ground for a new civic center in November 2009.
 The Mission-style architectural inspiration for City Hall, the main building, was the 1910 Brentwood Hotel.
 The $60 million project, completed in May 2012, includes the 58,000-square-foot City Hall and state-of-the-art City Council Chambers, a 32,000-square-foot community center, 280-space parking garage and redevelopment of the 1/2-acre City Park.
 The community center also includes arts and crafts rooms as well as studios for dance classes and community exercise programs.
 The center received a Leadership in Energy and Environmental Design silver certification for amenities such as green roofs, biosales, permeable paving and infiltration planters.
 City departments began moving into the new facility in October 2011, and the former city hall was demolished during November 2011.